 Functional Limitations Due to Liver Disease

 The insurance adjuster will assess your “residual functional capacity” (RFC) to determine whether you can work given the functional limitations you have as a result of your medical condition(s).
-For example, if you suffer from extreme fatigue due to Hepatitis C and need to rest frequently, your RFC should state how often you would need to rest upon exertion and for how long a period of time.
+For example, if you suffer from extreme fatigue due to Hepatitis C and need to rest frequently, your RFC should state how often and for how long you would need to rest upon exertion.
 Or, if the pain in your side limits your walking, lifting, or carrying, your RFC should identify these limitations.

-Depending on the extent of your physical limitations, your RFC will likely place you in a sedentary, light, medium, or “less than sedentary” work rating.
+Your RFC will likely place you in a sedentary, light, medium, or “less than sedentary” work rating depending on your physical limitations.
 Your RFC should also identify any mental limitations caused by your disease, such as an inability to maintain attention or focus or an inability to remember things.

-Note: If your doctor is unwilling to fill out a Residual Functional Capacity form opining as to your impairments, perhaps the doctor could include these limitations in your medical report so that the insurance company can consider them in its evaluation of your claim.
+Note: If your doctor is unwilling to fill out a Residual Functional Capacity form regarding your impairments, perhaps the doctor could include these limitations in your medical report so that the insurance company can consider them in evaluating your claim.

 How Your RFC Affects the Disability Determination